H-proshanto/leetcode-summary/README.md

    </br>
     `cd client && npm install`

+4. go into server directory and make a .env file the file will contain
+    `PORT=SOME_PORT`

-4. cd into server from root and run server
+5. cd into server from root and run server
     </br>
     </br>
    `cd server && yarn start`